Orbiter-Vizing/vizing-docs/docs/DApp/Omni-Fungible-Token.md

 ---
 # Omni-Fungible-Token

-Through our Orbiter REST API, you can easily discover the best routes for cross-chain and bridges.
+Through Vizing REST API, you can easily discover the best routes for cross-chain and bridges.
 Our comprehensive solution enables you to seamlessly swap or bridge assets between different blockchains.
 Additionally, our API support ERC20 tokens bridge, which are commonly known as Fungible tokens.

 Our API is free to use, but there are rate limits.
 If you need more requests per second, request an API key.